Observing the Migdal effect from nuclear recoils of neutral particles with liquid xenon and argon detectors: Differential rates for the Migdal effect

 \section{Differential rates for the Migdal effect}

 Figures~\ref{fig:neutron_rate}-\ref{fig:crNuMig} show the differential rates in xenon and argon for nuclear recoils and the Migdal effect due to scattering of neutrons and the three neutrino sources.
-These rates assume a constant quenching factor of $\mathcal{L}_{\rm xe} = 0.15$ and $\mathcal{L}_{\rm ar} = 0.25$.
+These rates assume a constant quenching factor of $\mathcal{L}_{\rm Xe} = 0.15$ and $\mathcal{L}_{\rm Ar} = 0.25$.
+These values are derived from the low energy region ($E_R \sim .5$ keV) of lindhard theory.
+It has been shown that using a variable quenching factor from Lindhard theory has a minimal effect on the resulting Migdal rate~\cite{Bell:2021zkr}.